siyuan-zou/Asian_Soldier_3D_Project/README.md

 # 3D Project - Asian Soldier

 This repository contains a 3D graphics project completed as part of the **INF443 - Informatique Graphique 3D** course.
-The project demonstrates concepts in 3D modeling, rendering, and transformations, showcasing various techniques learned throughout the course.
+The project demonstrates an Asian Soldier waklking among the frog and the mountains, demonstrating concepts in 3D modeling, rendering, and transformations, showcasing various techniques learned throughout the course.

 ## Project Overview